3 Smith Machine Back Workouts Using Proven 13 Best Exercises (Full Guide)

 Practical Pointers

-To ensure the best possible Smith machine back workout during this exercise, it is important to remember to stay close to the bar.
+For optimal results in this Smith machine exercise, it’s essential to maintain proximity to the bar during your back workout.
 In concert with this, the extra wide grip gives a larger range of motion that helps with both muscle building and flexibility.

 3. Assisted Pull Up